komioan/machine_learning_projects/README.md

 The projects I worked on are briefly described below:

 **1) Airline Passengers Satisfaction (Classification problem):**
-Using Scikit-learn and logistic regression, Decision Trees and Random Forests to create different models that will predict the Satisfaction of the clients with their airline based on the importance of some parameters.
+Using Scikit-learn and logistic regression, Decision Trees and Random Forests to create different models that will predict the Satisfaction of the clients with their airline based on the importance of some features.

 **2) Cat-Dog Image classification:**
-Building a Convolutional Neural Network model to predict if the image gien to the model belongs to a dog or a cat.
+Building a Convolutional Neural Network model to predict if the image given to the model belongs to a dog or a cat.

 **3) Book Recommendation Engine using K-nearest Neighbors:**
 Using K-nearest neighbors (KNN) from scikit-learn the model suggests books similar with a given book.
 The Nearest Neighbors algorithm measures the distance to determine the “closeness” of instances.